 How to Conduct a Focused Group Discussion

-Introduce Yourself
+Introduce Yourself:

-Explain Objectives of the Assignment
+Explain Objectives of the Assignment:

-Build Confidence and Trust
+Build Confidence and Trust:

-Start by Informal Talk
+Start with Informal Talk:

-Avoid Direct Personal Questions
+Avoid Direct Personal Questions:

-Use Discussion Pointers
+Use Discussion Pointers:

-Don't Interrupt and Listen with Patience
+Don't Interrupt and Listen with Patience:

-Don't Reject Others Opinion
+Don't Reject Others' Opinions:

-Be Thankful and Humble
+Be Thankful and Humble:

 To conduct the most effective focus groups, researchers explore their subject via: